rzgry/kfserving/docs/samples/explanation/aix/mnist/README.md

 ## Troubleshooting

-`<504> Gateway Timeout <504>` - the explainer is probably taking to long and not sending a response back quickly enough.
+`<504> Gateway Timeout <504>` - the explainer is probably taking too long and not sending a response back quickly enough.
 Either there aren't enough resources allocated or the number of samples the explainer is allowed to take needs to be reduced.
 To fix this go to lime-explainer.yaml and increase resources.
 Or to lower the number of allowed samples go to lime-explainer.yaml and add a flag to `explainer: command:` '--num_samples' (the default number of samples is 1000)

 `<Response [404]>` - Make sure to add `:explain` to the end of the inferenceservice url.
 Otherwise try taking down the inferenceservice with `kubectl delete inferenceservice limeserver` and then putting it back up again with the `kubectl apply` command used previously.